-John anticipates this objection, and his response makes two points: first, balancing all the foreseeable consequences of our actions is difficult.
-While this is true in some cases, in others it is manageable, and one cannot determine which case it is without making a value judgment about the specific case.
+John anticipates this objection, but his response is unconvincing.
+It amounts to two points: balancing all the foreseeable consequences of our actions is difficult, which is often true but irrelevant to the normative issues at hand.
 Second, the costs of error are complex, because it may have many downstream effects that are difficult to weigh.
-True, but again, to different degrees in different cases.
-In any event, difficult and complex are not the same as impossible or impracticable.
+True, but again, irrelevant.
 Normatively, the consideration of values is needed, and the difficulty of the task concerns how and not whether inductive risks are managed via value judgments.
-John also argues that, although AIR applies, scientists should resolve IR by adopting universally high epistemic standards.
-But the reasons he adduces in favor are defeasible, since it the consequences of false negative error is as relevant as false positive error.
-One can thus antipate the considerations favoring high epistemic standards being outweighed in specific cases, making the role of value judgments unavoidable in principle, even if high epistemic standards are often the best way to manage IR.
-There is also the question: how high?
-It is doubtful that there is any one-size-fits-all answer to this question, especially in light of concerns about second-order uncertainty (Steel 2016).35
+He also argues that, while AIR applies, scientists should resolve IR by adopting universally high epistemic standards.
+But the reasons he adduces in favor are defeasible, and one can imagine them being outweighed in specific cases, thus making the role of value judgments unavoidable in principle, even if the best way to manage that role is to use those universally high epistemic standards as often as possible.
+It also raises the question: how high?
+It is doubtful that there is any one-size-fits-all answer to this question, especially in light of concerns about second-order uncertainty [Steel, 2016].28

-These attempts at partial rapprochement with the VFI are valuable contributions to the literature but framed in a misleading and unproductive way.
-It is not that we need to find a middle ground in the debate for and against the VFI, because the VFI is rightly understood as an "ideal of epistemic purity" (Biddle 2013), and so any "middle ground" is a rejection of the VFI.
+These attempts at partial rapprochement with the VFI are generally valuable contributions to the literature, but framed in a pretty misleading and unproductive way.
+It is not that we need to find a middle ground in the debate for and against the VFI, because the VFI is rightly understood as an "ideal of epistemic purity" [Biddle, 2013], and so any middle ground is a rejection of the VFI.
 Rather, these raise important considerations when addressing the value-management question, and in many cases suggest serious frameworks for answering that question (if not entirely unproblematic ones).
 The urge towards rapprochement should be rejected in favor of more careful analysis of the issue of managing the roles of values in science.